slavo3dev/python_100_exercises/README.md

 ## Syntax of list slicing is [start:end:step] .
 When you don't pass a step, Python assumes the step is 1. [:]  itself means get everything from start to end.
 So, [::2]  means get everything from start to end at a step of two.

 ## range()  is a Python built-in function that generates a range of integers.
 However, range()  creates a Python range object.
 To get a real list object you need to use the list() function to convert the range object into a list object.

+## We used a set  function to convert the list to a set which would intermediately produce {'1', 1, 2}  with no duplicates because set objects cannot contain duplicates.
+Then using list  we converted the set back to a list.
+The drawback here is that the original order of the items is lost.
+If you need to preserve the order you may want to use the solution in Answer 2 below.